 Why yes, there are five bars in this photo…

 When I am not drinking water (or wine), my preferred beverage of choice is kombucha.
 At home, my hubby and I drink a lot of Brew Dr. Kombucha, but with my commute, I don’t necessarily want to lug the bottle in my already too heavy bag on Bart, so I buy kombucha once I am in the city.
 My favorite is Clearly Kombucha, a recent discovery.
 Despite the fact that the two sisters who created Clearly Kombucha reached out to me in February, it was only in the past month while getting the best breakfast burrito in FiDi (Front Door Cafe) that I spotted them and picked up the black currant and ginger/raspberry ones and I have been purchasing them a couple of times a week now for my post-lunch drink.

 San Francisco, Portrait of a City

 Okay, just so you know that I think about things other than eating and drinking (barely, but I do) I am really enjoying this fantastic book from Fred Lyon called San Francisco, Portrait of a City 1940–1960.
 Mr. Lyons is an amazing photographer, native San Franciscan and diligent chronicler of the city’s history (here’s a great write-up on him on The Bold Italic, one of my favorite San Francisco blogs) and the photographs in this book are stunning.
 If you like San Francisco history (p.s. did you know this past Friday was the 25th anniversary of the Loma Prieta earthquake?
 I didn’t.
-I’ll never forget it….) than you will LOVE this book.
+I’ll never forget it….) then you will LOVE this book.